Serbipunk/bookmarkcopycat/README.md

 ## Introduction

-this bookmark extension copy the Chrome bookmark data using Chrome API and keep the duplicate locally or remotely.
+this bookmark extension copy the Chrome bookmark data using Chrome API and keep the duplicate locally.